se-edu/se-book/projectDuke/text.md

 ### Level 5.
 Handle Errors

-Teach Duke to deal with errors such as incorrect inputs entered by the user.
+Teach the chatbot to deal with errors such as incorrect inputs entered by the user.
 <br>
 <br>